MayankVatsa-source/MayankVatsa-source.github.io/README.md

 Total Rides per Bike Type - calculated the total rides for members and casual separated by Bike type; used stacked column chart

+#R
+I originally wanted to use SQL but the files were too big to upload and I couldn't figure out how to utilize Google Cloud Platform.
+Instead I used R to analyze the data because it could handle all of the information quicker than Excel, and I wanted to work on my R skills.
+Below is my general process in R, I didn't include my mistakes/missteps or errors for the sake of brevity.

+View my full code on my Github for this capstone project here.

+Load all of the libraries I used: tidyverse, lubridate, hms, data.table

+Uploaded all of the original data from the data source divytrip into R using read_csv function to upload all individual csv files and save them in separate data frames.
+For august 2020 data I saved it into aug08_df, september 2020 to sep09_df and so on.

+Merged the 12 months of data together using rbind to create a one year view

+Created a new data frame called cyclistic_date that would contain all of my new columns

+Created new columns for:

+Ride Length - did this by subtracting end_at time from start_at time

+Day of the Week

+Month

+Day

+Year

+Time - convert the time to HH:MM:SS format

+Hour

+Season - Spring, Summer, Winter or Fall

+Time of Day - Night, Morning, Afternoon or Evening

+Cleaned the data by:

+Removing duplicate rows

+Remove rows with NA values (blank rows)

+Remove where ride_length is 0 or negative (ride_length should be a positive number)

+Remove unnecessary columns: ride_id, start_station_id, end_station_id, start_lat, start_long, end_lat, end_lng

+Calculated Total Rides for:

+Total number of rides which was just the row count = 4,152,139

+Member type - casual riders vs. annual members

+Type of Bike - classic vs docked vs electric; separated by member type and total rides for each bike type

+Hour - separated by member type and total rides for each hour in a day

+Time of Day - separated by member type and total rides for each time of day (morning, afternoon, evening, night)

+Day of the Week - separated by member type and total rides for each day of the week

+Day of the Month - separated by member type and total rides for each day of the month

+Month - separated by member type and total rides for each month

+Season - separated by member type and total rides for each season (spring,  summer, fall, winter)

+Calculated Average Ride Length for:

+Total average ride length

+Member type - casual riders vs. annual members

+Type of Bike - separated by member type and average ride length for each bike type

+Hour - separated by member type and average ride length for each hour in a day

+Time of Day - separated by member type and average ride length for each time of day (morning, afternoon, evening, night)

+Day of the Week - separated by member type and average ride length for each day of the week

+Day of the Month - separated by member type and average ride length for each day of the month

+Month - separated by member type and average ride length for each month

+Season - separated by member type and average ride lengths for each season (spring,  summer, fall, winter)